Topics

 Dry conditions fueled a series of wildfires across the state in early September 2011.
 The most devastating, the Bastrop Complex Fire in Bastrop County, scorched over 34,000 acres and destroyed more than 1,300 homes.

 The situation reached a new level of urgency in late January of 2012 when wells in the town of Spicewood Beach, Texas officially ran out of water.
 Some 1,100 residents now depend on tanker trucks to deliver water to the town’s storage tank.
 The Lower Colorado River Authority (LCRA) owns the water system and is overseeing the emergency water operation.
-The agency is still trucking water into the town and will continue to do so until a surface water treatment plant can supply water from Lake Travis, which should be finished in the summer of 2013.
+The agency is still trucking water into the town and will continue to do so until a surface water treatment plant can supply water from Lake Travis.
+The plant was scheduled to be finished in the summer of 2013, but Corix, the company that is building the plant, instead expects it to be finished in late February.

-The low water levels in Central Texas took their toll on rice farmers near the coast who rely heavily on water flowing out of those lakes in the Colorado River.
+The low water levels in Central Texas took their toll on rice farmers near the coast.
+They rely heavily on water flowing out of the Highland Lakes on the Colorado River.
 In March, the combined lake levels remained below 850,000 acre feet, prompting the LCRA to cut off water supplies to farmers in Matagorda, Wharton and Colorado counties for the second year in a row.
+A third year of cutoffs for rice farmers is on the horizon.
+The Texas Commission on Environmental Quality is currently deciding whether or not to cut off water again.

-Officials from ERCOT are also concerned.
+Officials from ERCOT, Texas’ electric grid operator, are also concerned.
 Nuclear, coal, and natural gas energy production all require large amounts of fresh water to cool equipment.
 High energy usage and scorching temperatures caused ERCOT to close one factory overnight during the height of the summer’s heat.
 Officials worry that another spring and summer with low rainfall could mean the closure of some power plants.

-Texas officials predicted the reserve margin (the amount of excess power available to the grid on top of what is already generated) will be healthy through summer 2014.
+Texas officials predicted the reserve margin (the amount of excess power available to the grid on top of what is already generated) will be healthy through the summer of 2014.

 When Will the Drought End?

 As far as long term prospects, meteorologists are now forecasting that it will have to get a little worse before it gets better.
-Since “summer rains are unpredictable,” as state climatologist John Nielsen-Gammon mentioned in an earlier interview, it is hard to tell what this year will bring.
-But if the La Niña weather patten returns in the fall of 2013, it could result in dire conditions.
-The latest NOAA outlook predicts the drought will “persist or intensify” in Texas in the coming months, and drought-free areas of the state are likely to see drought development.
+Since “summer rains are unpredictable,” as state climatologist John Nielsen-Gammon mentioned in an earlier interview, it is hard to tell what will happen next.
+The latest NOAA outlook predicts a mixed bag for Texas.
+While the central and eastern parts of the state will likely keep their current status, the drought might intensify from the Hill Country to the Panhandle and in much of West Texas.

 What to Expect in the Future